powsybl/powsybl-core/docs/user/itools/dynamic-security-analysis.md

 This option defines the path of the configuration for the events to simulate during the simulation.
 At the moment, only groovy scripts are supported.
 The [event models DSL](../../simulation/dynamic/index.md#event-models-configuration) depends on the simulator used.

 `--external`<br>
-<span style="color: red">TODO:</span> Use this argument to run the security analysis as an external process.
+Use this flag to run the dynamic security analysis in a separate (external) process instead of the current JVM process.
+The external execution is delegated to the configured `ComputationManager` and is set up through the [external-security-analysis-config](../configuration/external-security-analysis-config.md) module.

 `--import-parameters`<br>
 This option defines the path of the importer's configuration file.
 It's possible to overload one or many parameters using the `-I property=value` syntax.
 The list of supported properties depends on the [input format](../../grid_exchange_formats/index.md).